-The Health Communication Capacity Collaborative (HC3) is providing technical assistance to the Ministry of Health (MOH) in Angola to design an Integrated Healthy Timing and Spacing of Pregnancy (HTSP) social and behavior change communication (SBCC) program.
-This HTSP program will be effectively coordinated among local and international nongovernmental organizations (NGOs and INGOs), private sector enterprises and public sector stakeholders at the national and departmental levels.
+HC3 is provided technical assistance to the Ministry of Health (MOH) in Angola to design an Integrated Healthy Timing and Spacing of Pregnancy (HTSP) social and behavior change communication (SBCC) program.
+This HTSP program was effectively coordinated among local and international nongovernmental organizations (NGOs and INGOs), private sector enterprises and public sector stakeholders at the national and departmental levels.

 The State of Healthy Timing and Spacing of Pregnancy Services in Angola

 In 2015, the HC3 conducted a Situation Analysis of HTSP in Angola.
 The situation assessment revealed that significant progress in the area of family planning (FP) services has been achieved in Angola, thanks to USAID investment, coupled with the commitment of the MOH of Angola.
 However, the team identified entry points where SBCC could act to support and enhance both effective FP counseling and the uptake of FP services by clients to support the healthy timing and spacing of pregnancies.